|

 FOB - Free on Board

-Named port of shipment - Maritime and inland waterway transport only.
+shipment - Maritime and inland waterway transport only.

 The seller delivers the goods, cleared for export, when they pass the ship's rail at the named port of shipment.